perryr16/house-salad/README.md

 * Delcaritive programming is the process of writing code that you want, and worrying about implementation later.
 It is essentially TDD.
 Start at the end point and work backwards

 What is Red, Green, Refactor?
-* Red, Green, Refactor is a process of writing complex code.
+* Red, Green, Refactor is a process for writing complex code.
 Start by using declaritive programming to write a test.
 Initially that test will fail (RED).
 Write the code in the easiest way in order to get that test to pass, dont worry about best practices...yet (GREEN).
 After the tests are passing then refactor to follow the 4 pilliars of OOP, SRP, and MCV.

 Controller:
-* Single Repsonsibility: A traffic cop that passes handles requests and only passes essential data to the view
+* Single Repsonsibility: A traffic cop that handles requests and only passes essential data to the view
 * Does it achieve abstraction?: Yes, the controller passes the `@members` object to the view but it does not detail how `@members` is created
-* Does it acheive encapsulation?: Yes, the controller itself is a capsule and the method `index` is another capsule holding information that follows the SPR
+* Does it acheive encapsulation?: Yes, the controller itself is a capsule and the method `index` is another capsule within holding information that follows the SPR

 SearchResults:
 * Single Responsibility: Given a State ('Colorado'), the serach_results will access the API service to generate member ruby objects.
-* Abstraction?: Yes, by calling `SearchResults.new.members` we are given an array of member objects without having to know how they are individually generated
+* Abstraction?: Yes, by calling `SearchResults.new.members(state)` we are given an array of member objects without having to know how they are individually generated
 * Encapsulation?: Yes, the `SearchResults` class is a stand alone class that has the single responsibilty of generating member objects.
 It is sepearte from the `member` model and the API service

 Member model: